October 15, 2020 6 min read

-One of the best things we love about living in Whitley Bay is the amazing choice of venues around the town to enjoy some really great food.
+One of the best things about living in Whitley Bay is the amazing choice of venues around the town, there are so many wonderful places to visit and enjoy some really great food.

-One such place offering a truly varied menu is The Roxburgh, It is ran by North Shields born Gary Dall who to say has acquired a whole raft of culinary experience through working as a chef all o er the globe is an understatement.
-Gary has truly had a globe trotting culinary career working as a tour chef with the likes of Sting, Amy Winehouse, Kasabian and Girls Aloud to name a few.
+One of our favourites is The Roxburgh, which is run by North Shields-born Gary Dall.
+Gary has acquired a whole raft of culinary experience through working as a chef all over the world.
+He has truly had a globe-trotting culinary career working as a tour chef with the likes of Sting, Amy Winehouse, Kasabian and Girls Aloud.

-Service was just the right pace to keep the momentum going and next to delight our taste buds was pancake with grilled and preserved garlic which was definitely not overpowering and worked a treat.
+Service was just the right pace to keep the momentum going and next to delight our taste buds was a pancake with grilled and preserved garlic which sizzled on our tastebuds without being too overpowering.

-Alex returned and introduced what we would be enjoying for our fish and meat courses (and in Lucy's case vegetarian courses) and the desert to finish.
-It was just lovely that we were enjoying this amazing experience in our home town and we felt very proud.
+Following the duck egg delight, Alex returned and introduced what we would be enjoying for our fish and meat courses (and in Lucy's case vegetarian courses) and the desert to finish.
+It was just so lovely to think that we were enjoying this amazing experience in our home town, we felt very proud.

-Desert time and Alex has perfectly introduced horseradish into a sorbet and it had the most amazing kick to it.
-And so to finish a delightful jam cookie which really made a perfect full stop on our outstanding meal.
+Desert time and Alex wowed us again by perfectly introducing horseradish into a sorbet.
+It had the most amazing kick to it without tasting too much like horseradish!
+And to finish our feast we were given a delightful jam cookie.
+It really made a perfect full stop on our outstanding meal.

 Thank you to Gary and all at The Roxburgh for hosting such a memorable and fabulous evening.
 Whitley Bay is a pretty fantastic place to live.

-One of the great advantages of having shops at the coast and in the city is the plethora of choices when it comes to eating out.
-It’s very rare for ourselves with all that goes into running your own businesses to make the time to enjoy so,e of the simple things and Sunday lunch is always something that falls by the wayside and something we needed to remedy.
+One of the great advantages of having shops at the coast and in the city is the extensive range of options when it comes to eating out.
+Since we usually spend weekends working in the shop it's very rare for us to enjoy one of life's greatest pleasures, the humble Sunday Lunch.

-So for a rare lured Sunday we alighted the metro and walked down Byker bank towards our destination for Sunday lunch, the Cook House.
-It is a place that we have both visited a few times before but this was our first foray to its new home on Foundry Lane just over the bridge from the Cluny.
+So, for a rare Sunday afternoon off we alighted the metro and walked down Byker bank towards our destination for Sunday lunch, Cook House.
+It is a place that we have both visited many times, however, this was our first trip to its new location on Foundry Lane.

 Anna Hedworth opened up the original Cook House just over four years ago inside a couple of old shipping containers on Ouse Street just next to the Victoria Tunnel entrance.
 Now she has moved to a larger two levelled premises which really suits the Cook House vibe.
 We were both very excited as already said it had been an age since we had enjoyed a good Sunday lunch.
 The menu for Sunday lunch really offers a varied treat from lamb shoulder to pork belly and if you are in a group of four or more the rather wonderful temptation of a whole stuffed roast chicken to share.
-For ourselves Lucy was more than catered for with the vegetarian choices and selected tempura winter vegetables to start, green lentil and tomato daal for the main and we’ll leave the all important desert until later.
-For Paul, sorely tempted as was to pull the table next to the group who had just ordered the roast chicken to share opted for the Block & Bottle charcuterie with pickles and sourdough as his starter and for the main played a bit of a curve ball and plummet not for lamb or pork but the salt beef hash with fried egg for his main.
+Lucy was more than catered for with the vegetarian choices and selected tempura winter vegetables to start, green lentil and tomato daal for the main and we’ll leave the all-important dessert until later...
+For Paul, sorely tempted as was to pull the table next to the group who had just ordered the roast chicken to share opted for the Block & Bottle charcuterie with pickles and sourdough as his starter and for the main played a bit of a curveball and went for the salt beef hash with a fried egg.

-House white to accompany for Lucy and the red for Paul.
-Where tempura comes Lucy sets the benchmark high and the Cook House more than met it.
-In fact for both us the whole lunch did.
-Paul literally was in food heaven as the yolk of the fried egg melted into the hash, true comfort food.
-We were both fascinated to see the roast chicken arrive at the next table and the group in very democratic fashion selected the carver and was duly handed the knife.
-It’s great to watch all the activity in the Cook House as Anna and her crew are all at their stations in the kitchen and what a well oiled machine it is.
+House white to accompany Lucy and the red for Paul.
+Before the arrival of Lucy's tempura, she set the benchmark high and, of course, Cook House did more than meet it.
+Paul was, quite literally, in food heaven when the yolk of the fried egg melted into the hash, true comfort food.
+We were both fascinated to see the roast chicken arrive at the next table and the group- in a very democratic fashion- selected the carver and was duly handed the knife.

-Time to select deserts and Lucy had to chose between the dark chocolate and almond cake or the spiced poach pear.
-The chocolate cake won.
-And no surprising from Paul and no chance for Lucy to sample to pear as he opted for his usual, the cheese selection which came with pickled celery and sourdough.
-We were happily full and had greatly enjoyed our first proper Sunday lunch of 2019.
+Time to select deserts and Lucy had to choose between the dark chocolate and almond cake or the spiced poached pear.
+Of course, the chocolate cake won.
+And no surprise from Paul as he opted for his usual, the cheese selection which came with pickled celery and sourdough.
 Leaving happy and with the spring sunshine blazing we headed up the steps to enjoy a lovely Sunday afternoon in the Cumberland Arms.

-Just for info - Neither The Roxburgh or the Cook House were aware that we were going to be writing a blog about our experience at their establishments and we paid for everything ourselves.
+Neither The Roxburgh nor the Cook House were aware that we were going to be writing a blog about our experience at their establishments and we paid for everything ourselves.
 As you can probably guess we wouldn't hesitate to recommend either restaurant.
 And we can't wait to see what Alex cooks up in Northumberland.

 Comments will be approved before showing up.